MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/Cant-scan-from-USB-scanner-after-win11-restarts.md

 ---
 title: Can't scan documents from a USB scanner after Windows 11 restarts
-description: This article describes the issue where you're unable to scan documents from a USB scanner, which you connect to Windows 11 after it restarts. ms.date: 05/03/2022 ms.custom: sap:Print driver
+description: This article describes the issue where you can’t scan documents from a USB scanner, which you connect to Windows 11 device after it restarts. ms.date: 05/03/2022 ms.custom: sap:Print driver
 author: Dipesh-Choubisa